 At the bottom, you can choose either mid-thigh length or a brief.
 If you go with a brief, make sure you do not see a panty line, like you would from regular brief underwear.
 The length that you need mostly depends on the outfit.
 If your skirt is above the knee, or has a slit that goes above the knee, you should go with a brief style shapewear, because the mid-thigh could be visible, especially when you bend or sit.
 The same applies to choosing between high and regular waist.
 If your top or dress has low back, you have to go with regular waist.

 Now…for those of you who have human bodies, you need to think about how you are going to go to the bathroom while wearing a high-waisted shapewear underneath a tight dress.
 This might be one frustrating experience, especially if you are in a public bathroom with not much space.
-I did not want to be in this scenario, so I chose a high-waisted piece that is…never though I would use this word on my website, but no better way to describe it – crotchless.
+I did not want to be in this scenario, so I chose a high-waisted piece that is…never thought I would use this word on my website, but no better way to describe it – crotchless.
 Overall, this turned out to be one of my favourite shapewear items anyway, out of everything I have tried.
 It is Assets Red Hot Label by Spanx, and the style is called High-Waist Mid-Thigh Shaper.
-However, to benefit from the above mentioned feature, you cannot wear underwear under it, so you will have to wash it every time you wear it.

 If you want to smooth the top part of your body, like when you are wearing a tight sweater, a camisole is a good option.
 I like Thinstincts Convertible Cami by Spanx.
 It stretches to go over your bra, and feels silky smooth and light.
 Make sure that you pull the camisole high enough at the back to cover the bra band, for a clean look.
 A skin colour shaping camisole is also great for layering underneath a somewhat sheer top.
 I tried a couple of slips as well, but did not feel that they were versatile enough to wear with a lot of different outfits.